palantir/atlasdb/docs/source/schemas/streams.rst

 .. note::

-    References to streams are *manually* added and removed by users.
+    References to streams are *manually* added (via either ``getByHashOrStoreStreamAndMarkAsUsed`` or ``markStreamAsUsed``) and removed (via the method ``markStreamAsUnused``) by users.
 AtlasDB monitors the number of references to each stream, and streams that are unreferenced will be garbage collected.

 Performance
 ===========